blbadger/blbadger.github.io/input-representation.md

 Thus we see that the untrained (and therefore necessarily trivial) representation of the input disappears in the same deeper layers that the learned (and in this case non-trivial) representation are found for trained models.

-### Imperfect representations are due to non-unique approximation
+### Imperfect representations are due to nonunique approximation

 Why do deep layers of ResNet50 appear to be incapable of forming trivial autoencodings of an input image?
 Take layer Conv5 of an untrained ResNet50.
 This layer has more than 200,000 parameters and therefore viewing this layer as an autoencoder hidden layer $h$ would imply that it is capable of copying the input exactly, as the input has only $299*299=89401$ elements.
 Indeed we see in the next section that a kind of identity function may indeed be learned by this layer, but this does not explain why an input cannot be approximately represented in a later layer.